b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 Put each instruction on a new line

-Labels are defined by any string of non-whitespace characters and are terminated with a colon.
+Labels are defined by any string that begins with a letter or underscore and is followed by any sequence of letters, numbers, underscores, or periods.
+To define a label, append a colon to the end.

-Ex: `label.example:`
+Example label definition: `label.example:`
+Example label use: `bnz label.example`

+Labels are local by default.
+To make labels global, use `.global`

+Example: `.global label.example`

 Comments begin with a `#` and continue until the end of the line